Georgia Tech: West Campus

 West Campus is occupied primarily by apartments and coed undergraduate dormitories.
-Apartments include Crecine, Center Street, 6th Street, Maulding, Graduate Living Center (GLC), and Eighth Street Apartments, while dorms include Freeman, Montag, Fitten, Folk, Caldwell, Armstrong, Hefner, Fulmer, and Woodruff Suites.
-The Campus Recreation Center (formerly the Student Athletic Complex); a volleyball court; a large, low natural green area known as the Burger Bowl; and a flat artificial green area known as the CRC (formerly SAC) Fields are all located on the western side of the campus.
-In 2017, West Village, a multipurpose facility featuring dining options, meeting space, School of Music classrooms, and offices to West Campus, opened.
+Apartments include Crecine, Center Street, Sixth Street, Maulding, Graduate Living Center, Eighth Street, Nelson Shell, and Zbar, while dorms include Bud and Val Peterson, Freeman, Montag, Fitten, Folk, Caldwell, Armstrong, Hefner, Fulmer, and Woodruff suites.
+The Campus Recreation Center (formerly the Student Athletic Complex); a volleyball court; a large, low natural green area known as the Burger Bowl; and a flat artificial green area known as the Roe Stamps (formerly SAC) Fields are all located on the west side of the campus.
+In 2017, West Village, a multipurpose facility featuring dining options, meeting space, School of Music classrooms, and offices on West Campus, opened.

 The Robert C. Williams Museum of Papermaking is located on West Campus.

-West Campus was formerly home to Under the Couch, which relocated to the Student Center in the fall of 2010.
 Also within walking distance of West Campus are several late-night eateries.
 West Campus was home to a convenience store, West Side Market, which closed following the opening of West Village in the fall of 2017.
-Due to limited space, all auto travel proceeds via a network of one-way streets which connects West Campus to Ferst Drive, the main road of the campus.
-Woodruff Dining Hall, or "Woody's", was the West Campus Dining Hall, before closing after the opening of West Village.
+Because of limited space, all auto travel proceeds via a network of one-way streets that connects West Campus to Ferst Drive, the main road of the campus.
+Woodruff Dining Hall, or "Woody's," was the West Campus dining hall before closing after the opening of West Village.
 It connected the Woodruff North and Woodruff South undergraduate dorms.